ROCm/omnitrace/source/docs/causal_profiling.md

     [GENERAL OPTIONS]

     -c, --config                   Base configuration file
-    -g, --generate-configs         Generate config files instead of passing environment variables directly.
+    -l, --launcher                 When running MPI jobs, omnitrace-causal needs to be *before* the executable which launches the MPI processes (i.e. before `mpirun`, `srun`, etc.).
+Pass the name of the target executable (or a regex for matching to the name of the target) for causal profiling, e.g., `omnitrace-causal -l foo -- mpirun -n 4 foo`.
+This ensures that the omnitrace library is LD_PRELOADed on the proper target -g, --generate-configs         Generate config files instead of passing environment variables directly.
 If no arguments are provided, the config files will be placed in ${PWD}/omnitrace-causal-config folder
     --no-defaults                  Do not activate default features which are recommended for causal profiling.
 For example: PID-tagging of output files